-The Acer XF250Q is one of the smaller monitors on this list but don’t take underestimate it.
-Even though it isn’t as large, this monitor still packs quite a punch and can battle it out with its bigger competitors.
-It features a 25″ 240Hz Full HD 1920 x 1080p Widescreen TN panel, which means that this monitor would output butter smooth visuals because of its 1ms response rate and its refresh rate as long as your graphics card can handle it.
+The Acer XF250Q is a free sync monitor that has tremendous value for its price.
+It features a 24.5-inch 240Hz Full HD 1920 x 1080p Widescreen TN panel, which means that this monitor would output butter smooth visuals because of its fantastic refresh rate and 1ms response time as long as your graphics card can handle it.

 Its 1080p resolution is perfect for its size and its Zero-Frame design makes it much more immersive.
 It has 2 HDMI ports and a DisplayPort, its stand is adjustable and it is also VESA compatible if you wish to mount it on a wall or desk instead.
 It also has a built-in speaker and USB ports as well.